HuaiyuanXu/3D-Occupancy-Perception/README.md

 current limitations and future research directions are discussed.

 ###  🔥 Important News
-- [2024-05-18]  More Figures have been added to the survey.
+- [2024-05-18]  More figures have been added to the survey.
 We reorganize the occupancy-based applications.
 - [2024-05-08] The first version of the survey is available on [arXiv](https://arxiv.org/abs/2405.05173).
 We curate this repository.